 Character-Driven Athletics

-The NAIA is the only intercollegiate athletics association focused on character-driven athletics where coaches and administrators embody and teach integrity, respect, responsibility, sportsmanship and servant leadership on and off the field.
+At the NAIA, character-driven athletics is at the core of what we do.
+Through our Champions of Character® program, we guide coaches and administrators to embody and teach integrity, respect, responsibility, sportsmanship, and servant leadership on and off the field.

 Character-Driven Coaching